LET ME TELL YOU ABOUT OUR VOLUNTEERS!

 If you have volunteered at a previous event, you do not need to come to the volunteer training; however, please review the volunteer expectations, so you will be prepared for the event.
 We continue to strive for improved communication to prevent any misunderstandings.

-Please arrive at the event by 7:30 am on September 9.
+Please arrive at the event by 7:30 am on September 8.
 Report to either the pond or the range to register - whichever place you would like to serve.
 Registration at the range will be under the pavilion, separate from the participant registration.
-Sign in and choose the area where you want to be, pick up a nametag and a hat, and then report to your work area.
+Sign in and choose the area where you want to be, pick up a name tag, and then report to your work area.

 As always, we have a variety of areas which require volunteers.
 When you register, please choose an area, and plan to stay there all day.
 If you cannot commit to all day, then please let us know when you register, so we can find someone to cover for you when you leave.
 Please check-in with your team leader and let them know when you are leaving or taking breaks.